piercefreeman/dagorama/README.md

 ln -s $(pwd)/broker $(pwd)/dagorama-broker/broker
 ```

-And the install into the current environment.
+And then install into the current environment.

 ```
 poetry run pip install -e ./dagorama-broker